365businessdev/docs/en-US/al-developer/365businessprintagent/README.md

 ##### Remarks

 If the `documentName` parameter is omitted, _External PDF Document_ will be used as the document name.
 The name of the document is displayed in the history view of the 365 business Print Agent application.

+#### `PrintPdf(Codeunit, Integer, Record)`

+Print specified number of copies of the PDF file, stored in `Temp Blob` codeunit, at specified `bdev.PrA Printer Configuration`.

+##### Remarks

+If the `documentName` parameter is omitted, _External PDF Document_ will be used as the document name.
+The name of the document is displayed in the history view of the 365 business Print Agent application.

+`noOfCopies` parameter specifies the number of __additional__ copies to be printed.
+For example if you want to print just the original document specify `noOfCopies` = 0, but to print the original document and one copy of the document specify `noOfCopies` = 1.

 #### `PrintPdf(Text, InStream, Record)`